Chapter 4 : Evie and the Hidden Tapestry

 The silence was still when I got up off of the floor and ran through the crowd of students in the direction that Evie was headed.
 I knew that I would regret my decision to see if she was ok later.
 I recalled a time in my second year.

 She had shouted down the corridor towards me, when I didn’t reply she had insulted me horribly.
-I stood still as she knocked my books out of my hand, her words still echoed in my head today ‘You’d better pick them up,
+I stood still as she knocked my books out of my hand, her words still echoed in my head today ‘You’d better pick them up,’ she had sneered ‘Before someone worthy of this school notices you and does something worse’.

 It wasn’t until the year after that my girlfriends had noticed that something wasn’t quite right.
 She had followed me through the grounds, when I was on my way to visit Hagrid.
 She had asked about James, and when I couldn’t answer she had begun to circle me and then pulled my hair.
 Kyle and Dixie had followed me out in to the grounds, Kyle told her off before Dixie hexed her hair green.